 Insurance costs that increase with business mileage

-Opportunity cost of time that could be spent on billable work
+Opportunity cost of time that could be spent on billable work (see our hourly rate guidelines to maximize your earning potential)

 According to the Bureau of Labor Statistics, field service businesses that implement travel charging see profit margins increase by 15-25% within the first year (BLS, 2024).
 More importantly, clear travel policies reduce client disputes and set professional expectations from the start.